 Sunday April 29, 2024

 Before I could even begin the Camino Portugúes, I had to get there.
 Living on the West Coast of the US doesn’t make this easy.
 It’s more than a 5,000-mile, multi-flight journey across North America, over the Atlantic Ocean, and to my starting point on the Iberian Peninsula.
-And so, I had 20 hours of plane travel (including my layovers at DFW and in Madrid) before I’d get to set foot in Porto.
+And so, I had 20 hours of plane travel (including my layovers at DFW and in Madrid) before I could to set foot in Porto.

 HICCUP #1